CodeForPittsburgh/ACCrashData/README.md

 ###CartoDB https://carto.com/

 It should be noted that the word accident should not be used.
 Crash is the required choice.
-The code has been updated on the web server, but not the code zip file (TBD)
+The code has been updated on the web server and in the code zip file.

 ##Crashes in the news
 http://www.wtae.com/news/analysis-finds-most-dangerous-intersections-in-allegheny-county/40369560